 Frankfurt.
 It’s a German city which many have heard of, but which is often overlooked by visitors in favour of the more popular cities of Berlin and Munich to the south and east.
-But this historic, dynamic city offers a treasure trove of little-known sites to the visitor who takes the time to stop.
-One of the airport hubs of Europe, a long layover in Frankfurt gives you ample opportunity to experience something of this European business mecca; or why not start or end your German trip by spending a day in Frankfurt?
+But this historic, dynamic city offers a treasure trove of little-known sights to the visitor who takes the time to stop.
+One of the airport hubs of Europe, a long layover in Frankfurt gives you ample opportunity to experience something of this European business mecca – or why not tag a city tour onto the beginning or end of your German vacation?
 However you do it, spending a day in Frankfurt will open your eyes to Germany’s rich history, and potentially even richer future.

 If you are wondering what to do in Frankfurt in one day, look no further!
 My day in the city started with an overnight stay and ended back at the airport for my onward journey, but you could just as easily do this as a layover or at the start of your trip.
 My itinerary is ideal for those arriving in the city at Frankfurt Hauptbahnhof, the main railway station with direct links to the airport.